How to Install

-PyGPT requires a PC with Windows 10, 11 or Linux.
-Just download the installer or archive with the appropriate version from the download page and then extract it or install it and run the application.
+PyGPT binaries require a PC with Windows 10, 11, or Linux.
+Simply download the installer or the archive with the appropriate version from the download page at https://pygpt.net, extract it, or install it, and then run the application.
+A binary version for Mac is not available, so you must run PyGPT from PyPi or from the source code on Mac.
+Currently, only 64-bit binaries are available.

 The application is available for 64-bit Windows 10, 11 in the form of an MSI installer.
 The installer will automatically install all required dependencies and create a shortcut on the desktop.
 Just download the installer from the download page and run it